markm-99/movie_app/README.md

 git commit -m "Initial commit" git push origin main -f

-Then, it will ask you to put in your crendtials for github, provide the informationa and your project is now saved in that repo.
+Then, it will ask you to put in your credentials for github, provide the information and your project is now saved in that repo.

 Now Type following commands: